 An Alternative Medium

-Printmaking has a wide array of techniques that can be used by an artist – from woodcuts, etching, stencils, and screenprinting.
-Since the way art is produced has been streamlined and accessible to the public, much of the artists out there seek alternative mediums for their work.
-It can provide a fresh take on the digital art you’re working, if you’ve got the patience and will to experiment with it.
-Printmaking is an appealing medium for artists who are looking for inspiration in other forms of art.
+An artist can utilize a wide array of printmaking techniques, including woodcuts, etching, stencils, and screenprinting.
+As the art production process has become more streamlined and accessible to the public, many artists actively explore alternative mediums for their work.
+It can provide a fresh take on the digital art you’re working on if you’ve got the patience and will to experiment with it.
+Printmaking is an appealing medium for artists seeking inspiration in other art forms.

 (Source)